Living Into Possibility

 • Respect for the interdependent web of all existence of which we are a part

 Worship services start at 10:30 a.m.
 Whenever, and however, you come, we’ll be happy to see you!
-Masks are optional at the present time for all fully vaccinated members, friends, and guests.
 Join us for worship in person or online every Sunday at 10:30 a.m!

 Coffee hour: An informal coffee and connection hour will take place in Fellowship Hall immediately after the service.
 Zoom coffee hour is also available.